Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Introduction

-In practice, apart from the textual information, it is also worth noting that the assignees usually exhibit repeated application behaviors over time and tend to apply for certain patents in their specific fields.
-To verify this point, we calculate the co-occurrence ratios of identical IPC codes within the current and historical patents of each assignee (e.g., within the last year or earlier).
-The averaged results for all assignees are presented in \figref{fig:introduction} (a) \footnote{Please refer to \secref{section-4} for dataset information.}.
+In practical scenarios, it is essential to consider not only the textual information but also the recurring application behaviors demonstrated by assignees over time.
+It is worth noting that assignees often show a tendency to apply for specific patents within their respective fields.
+To verify this point, we analyze by calculating the co-occurrence ratios of identical IPC codes for each assignee in both current and historical patents within the last year (referred to as LY) or in the past (i.e., encompassing data up to the current patent, referred to as PA).
+The averaged results for all assignees are presented in \figref{fig:introduction} (a) \footnote{Please refer to \secref{section-4} for detailed dataset information.}.
 Notably, our findings reveal significant correlations between historical patent applications and the classification of IPC codes in current patents, indicating the possible existence of sequential application behaviors among assignees.
-These observations suggest the potential significance of considering assignees' sequential behavior patterns in improving the accuracy of patent classification.
+Consequently, the observations suggest that incorporating assignees' sequential behavior patterns has the potential to enhance the accuracy of patent classification.